 Take a look at how SMR continues to innovate in municipal recycling.

-SRR plans to design and build 11 resource renewal facilities by 2030.
-This will allow us to transform the more than one million tonnes of ASR, the material left over following the metal recycling process each year, into new, quality products.
+We plan to design and build several resource renewal facilities around the world by 2030.
+Through the programme more than one million tonnes of ASR, the material left over following metal recycling, will be diverted from landfill each year and transformed into new, quality products.

-New products could include aggregates for construction materials, electricity to power our resource renewal facility and co-located operations, and the building blocks for recycled plastics.
+New products could include hydrogen for industrial use, aggregates for construction materials, and building blocks for recycled plastics.
 The products we create will be dependent on where the facility is located and local market requirements.

 SRR’s first facilities will be based in Australia.
-A full resource renewal facility is proposed for a site adjacent to the Sims Metals operation at Campbellfield in Victoria, and a research and development-focused pilot facility is proposed at our existing Sims Metals operation in Rocklea, Queensland.
+A full resource renewal facility is proposed for a site adjacent to the Sims Metal operation at Campbellfield in Victoria, and a research and development-focused pilot facility is proposed at our existing Sims Metal operation in Rocklea, Queensland.

 By concurrently undertaking research and development and operations, we will take responsibility for our own waste now while developing the technology required to advance the circular economy.